v-rowjee/Gym-Landing-Page/README.md

 # Gym-Landing-Page
-A basic landing page for a gym company mading using Bootstrap 5 framework.
+A basic landing page for a gym company made using Bootstrap 5 framework.

 ## Features